Safe Routes to School

 The training culminates in a group bike ride on city streets with the assistance of the Cambridge Police Department to demonstrate and practice the bicycle skills learned.

 Each year, the SRTS program collects data regarding school travel in Cambridge.
 Click here to see out how Cambridge students traveled to school in 2015 and 2016.
-We are currently processing 2017 and 2018 data and will be posting it this spring.
+We are currently processing 2017 and 2018 data.